 This means that you are "zero beat" with transmitter, that is, your transmitting frequency is exactly the same as the other side — as we said, it is good because it allows the remote operator to hear Morse in his own favorite pitch.

-And yes, you may hear many other Morse conversations with different pitches while you do your own conversation, in particular when your radio does not have a sharp filter around the BFO frequency (case of simple kit radios).
-But the unfiltered audio is useful while looking for counterparties, so the filter should be togglable/configurable.
+And yes, you may hear other Morse conversations with different pitches, while you do your own conversation, in particular when your radio does not have a sharp filter around the BFO frequency (case of simple kit radios).
+But the unfiltered audio is useful while looking for counterparties, so the filter tends to be configurable.

-The applet below generates a beep-beep CW with random frequency around 10KHz.
+The applet at the beginning of the page generates a beep-beep CW with random frequency around 10KHz.
 The spot tone is fixed at 800Hz.
 The slider allows you to set your transmission frequency, and Spot Tone button plays (unsurprisingly) the spot tone.
-Play with them until received pitch equals the spot tone, and your transmission frequency is near or at the received frequency.